What Do "White Supremacists"* Believe?

 Let's see if there is any advocacy of belief #1 on David Duke's website.
 Explore it for yourself.
 I don't see any.
 What I see, on the contrary, is all very defensive, from the point of view of belief #2.
-For example, at the time of this writing the featured article at the top of the website is titled, "Harvard professor argues for ‘abolishing’ white race."
-Is it "racist" for a person who considers him/herself to be white to be alarmed at somebody calling for the abolition of his/her race?
-I don't think so.
+One will not find anything on David Duke's website that appeals to belief #1, to the desire to subjugate black people or to dominate them like what happened during the days of slavery in the United States.

-Another big theme on Duke's website is anti-Zionism.
+A big theme on Duke's website is anti-Zionism.
 But anti-Zionism is not racism.
 I am an anti-Zionist because Zionism is racism.
 It is true, however, that Duke--being the racist that he actually is--opposes Zionism by declaring that Jews are a distinct race with a bad characteristic.
 David Duke will thus never expose the fact that Zionism is an attack on working class Israeli Jews as well as an attack on Palestinians; but I expose this fact in great detail here.

 If you know that a person is a fan of David Duke, what does that actually tell you?
 I claim that all it tells you is that the person holds belief #2.

-If a white person who believes belief #2 but not #1 happens to like David Duke or a similar white nationalist leader because of such articles, and thinks that its editors are looking out for people like him/her, does that mean this person cannot be won to supporting egalitarian revolution?
+If a white person who believes belief #2 but not #1 happens to like David Duke or a similar white nationalist leader because of such articles, and thinks that they are looking out for people like him/her, does that mean this person cannot be won to supporting egalitarian revolution?
 Of course not!
 But the way to win this person over is NOT to declare that he/she is an evil racist.
 If it were I, I would investigate whether articles by such leaders, exposing how whites were being treated unfairly by non-whites, were telling the truth or not.
-And if it was telling the truth, I would agree with the person that it's wrong to discriminate against whites this way.
+And if they were telling the truth, I would agree with the person that it's wrong to discriminate against whites this way.
 For example, regarding Affirmative Action (which I discuss here) I would say that it's wrong to use different criteria for different races in job hiring: the criteria should be about competence and willingness to do the job or learn how to do the job.
-And then I would discuss the racist history of the KKK and how it attacked poor whites (such as those in the racially integrated, 1930s era Cotton Belt, Southern Tenant Farmers Union), as well as blacks, in order to keep the rich rich and the poor poor.
+And then I would discuss the racist history of the KKK and how it attacked poor whites (such as those in the racially integrated, 1930s era Cotton Belt, Southern Tenant Farmers Union, which I discuss here), as well as blacks, in order to keep the rich rich and the poor poor.

-It is quite possible--even likely--that the editors of websites such as David Duke's and KKK.com are genuine and dangerous racists, who are trying to attract people who only hold belief #2, and who are intending to guide them somehow into supporting belief #1 as well.
+It is quite possible--even likely--that the editors of white nationalist websites such as David Duke's are genuine and dangerous racists, who are trying to attract people who only hold belief #2, and who are intending to guide them somehow into supporting belief #1 as well.
 The question is, how do egalitarian revolutionaries deal with this problem?

 The wrong--but much easier--way, in my view, would be to write off anybody who is attracted to these kinds of websites as an evil racist.
 That will guarantee that the genuine evil racists have a free hand to recruit followers.
 The right way, I believe, is to find out (by respectful communication) if a person attracted to one of these kinds of websites believes only belief #2 or if they also believe #1.
 If they don't believe #1, then treat them as a potential member of the egalitarian revolutionary movement, because egalitarians ALSO oppose racial discrimination of any kind.